greenboxal/doggohub/doc/api/oauth2.md

 ## Web Application Flow

-This is the most common type of flow and is used by server-side clients that wish to access GitLab on a user's behalf.
+This is the most common type of flow and is used by server-side clients that wish to access DoggoHub on a user's behalf.

 >**Note:**
 This flow **should not** be used for client-side clients as you would leak your `client_secret`.
 Client-side clients should use the Implicit Grant (which is currently unsupported).